AVR-Cortex/marstek-venus-c-hardware-notes/README.md

 General topology:
 - The on/off button on the connector panel is connected to the BMS and switches the battery voltage to the Converter PCB.
 This means that the Converter/Control PCBs are powered down and are safe to work on when the green light of the button is off.
+- The BMS is connected to the Control PCB via CAN bus and RS485.
+This RS485 connection is the same as the external RS485.
+The function of the RS485 connection is somewhat unclear.
+The whole device is a Modbus slave, maybe the BMS answers on some adresses and the Control on others.
+As long as there is Modbus communication, the device does not shut down.
+Maybe the RS485 connetion is used as keep-awake function.
 - The DC-link is the centerpiece of the system

 Control PCB:
 - main control MCU STM32G474VET6
 - SWD pin header
 - reset button
+- GoldCap on MCU Vbatt pin.
+Likely to keep RAM / RTC contents
+- separate EEPROM for configuration and maybe calibration
+- auxiliary isolated flyback to convert battery voltage to DC-link voltage
+- auxiliary isolated flyback to convert DC-link voltage to several 12V-ish voltages on the primary and secondary side
+- several quad opamps used for analog signal conditioning of the many voltage and current measurements
+- several HC08 AND-gates between MCU and the isolated gatedrivers on the converter PCB.
+Probably some kind of emergency-shutdown when the software runs amok.

 LED PCB:
 - the fuel gauge segments are made of 4 LEDs, the status segments are made of 2 LEDs